Tool theft from vans in London soars 70%

 Criminals may cut holes in panels, smash windows or use brute force to break into a van.
 If a van has keyless entry, they may use a device which ‘fools’ the van into thinking the remote key fob is close by, resulting in the van being unlocked.

-Thefts also happen when a tradesperson has left their van unlocked while unloading or working nearby and a criminal spots an opportunity to steal the tools.
+Thefts also happen when a tradesperson has left their van unlocked while unloading or working nearby and criminals spot an opportunity to steal the tools.

 What is being done to tackle tool theft from vans?